-Micah Sherr is Provost’s Distinguished Associate Professor in the Computer Science Department at Georgetown University and director of the Georgetown Institute for Information Assurance.
+Micah Sherr is Provost’s Distinguished Associate Professor and Callahan Family Professor of Computer Science in the Computer Science Department at Georgetown University.
+He is also the director of the Georgetown Institute for Information Assurance.
 His academic interests include privacy-preserving technologies, electronic voting, wiretap systems, and network security.
 He participated in two large-scale studies of electronic voting machine systems, and helped to disclose numerous architectural vulnerabilities in U.S. election systems.
 His current research examines the security properties of legally authorized wiretap (interception) systems and investigates methods for achieving scalable, high-performance anonymous routing.
 Micah received his B.S.E., M.S.E., and Ph.D. degrees from the University of Pennsylvania.
 He is a recipient of the NSF CAREER award.

 A (scarily hi-res) headshot is available.